 There is room for improvement on the theoretical side too.
 While we showed good performance, our method still relies on choices of conditional independence tests and scoring which have not been explored exhaustively.
 Mismatches between the mock and real data could lead to errors being larger in the latter.
 Besides directly investigating other hyperparameter choices, mock datasets and algorithms, this could be investigated by applying causal discovery to cosmological simulations, which have known physical mechanisms but more accurately capture correlations likely to be present in astrophysical data.
-This would also provide a platform for investigating selection effects in detail, as well as revealing more clearly the causal graphs associated with candidate physical models and calibrate how reliably different orientations can be distinguished.
+This would also provide a platform for investigating the loss of information due to selection effects, reveal more clearly the causal graphs associated with candidate physical models and calibrate how reliably different orientations can be distinguished.
 In parallel, bootstrap and stability analyses on the observational data could determine which edges are most robust.

 General and efficient causal discovery methods remain under active development.
-Future algorithms might be able to resolve circle endpoints to distinguish models within a PAG equivalence class by utilising other types of information (e.g. nonlinearity or non-Gaussianity), as has already been done when assuming causal sufficiency in the linear, non-Gaussian regime (e.g.~\citealt{Lingam}).
+Future algorithms might be able to resolve circle endpoints to distinguish models within a PAG equivalence class by utilising other types of information (e.g. nonlinearity, non-Gaussianity or heteroskedasticity), as has already been done when assuming causal sufficiency in the linear, non-Gaussian regime (e.g.~{\citealt{Hyvarinen2010,Lingam}}).
 One could even do Bayesian model comparison between competing simulations or theories based on their causal structures they predict~\citep{Bayesian_CD,astro_eg_0}, directly demonstrating the gain in constraining power afforded by causal discovery.
 Taken together, these steps would provide a more complete and reliable causal map, ultimately allowing causal discovery to move beyond recovering broad backbones to testing detailed models of how galaxies grow and evolve.

 In summary, this study paves the way for causal discovery to become as mainstream in astrophysics as it is in other data-rich fields where causal correlations---and their directions---encode crucial information about the underlying mechanisms.